Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 11.39.31 UTC
+- WIB: Minggu, 7 Desember 2025 12.29.05 UTC
-- WITA: Minggu, 7 Desember 2025 12.39.31 UTC
+- WITA: Minggu, 7 Desember 2025 13.29.05 UTC
-- WIT: Minggu, 7 Desember 2025 13.39.31 UTC
+- WIT: Minggu, 7 Desember 2025 14.29.05 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: motivational
+Kategori: funny